 - Practice Doctorate Nurse Practitioner Entry-Level Competencies

 The program is designed for master's prepared nurses who are working.
-Classes are both on-line and in "executive sessions" over 3 - 4 days on-campus at 3 times during the semester.
+Classes are both on-line and in "executive sessions" over an average of 3 days twice during the semester.
 The TTUHSC program is 45 credit hours and can be completed over six consecutive semesters.

 All DNP applicants must meet the following requirements:

-- Current licensure as a registered nurse in the United States
+- Current unencumbered licensure as a registered nurse in the United States

 - Master of Science in Nursing degree from a regionally accredited college or university with nursing program accreditation from the Commission on Collegiate Nursing Education (CCNE) or from the National League for Nursing Accrediting Commission (NLNAC)